bostxavier/Serial-Speakers/README.md

 # Serial-Speakers
 Companion toolkit of the *Serial Speakers* dataset, available at https://figshare.com/articles/TV_Series_Corpus/3471839

-This repository contains a Python script to recover from subtitle files the copyrighted contents of the *Serial Speakers* dataset.
+This repository mainly contains a *Python* script to recover from subtitle files the copyrighted contents of the *Serial Speakers* dataset.

 Users are expected to gather, for each of the three annotated TV series, the subtitle files in a single repository.